JaminHLO/jaan-event-manager/README.md

 ## License

-This Project is covered by the MIT License.
+This Project is covered by the GPL License.